-The was the first time in U.S. history that the public debt rose over $20 trillion.
+This was the first time in U.S. history that the public debt rose over $20 trillion.
 I mentioned this in my article, The U.S. Government Massive ONE-DAY Debt Increase Impact On Interest Expense & Silver ETF:

-Thus, when the U.S. Treasury increased the public debt by $318 billion, it will also have to pay an additional $7 billion in an annual interest payment to finance that debt.
+Thus, when the U.S. Treasury increased the public debt by $318 billion, it will also have to pay an additional $7 billion in annual interest payments to finance that debt.
 However, that large one-day debt increase was over three weeks ago.
 What’s been going on at the U.S. Treasury since then?
 Let’s just say; they have been very busy… LOL.

 On the last update in September, the U.S. Treasury increased the debt by nearly $40 billion on the very last day of the month:

 As we can see, the U.S. public debt increased from $20,203 billion ($20.203 trillion) on Sept.
 28th to $20,245 billion on Sept 29th.
 Overall, the U.S. debt increased $83 billion more since the $318 billion one-day increase on Sept 8th.
-Which means, the total debt increase was $400 billion in a little more than three weeks.
+This means the total debt increase was $400 billion in a little more than three weeks.
 However, the U.S. Government must be making up for lost time when the debt ceiling was frozen from March 15th to Sept 7th.

-According to TreasuryDirect.gov website, the U.S. public debt ballooned by another $100 billion in the first two days of October:
+According to the TreasuryDirect.gov website, the U.S. public debt ballooned by another $100 billion in the first two days of October:

 Alright, it only increased by $99 billion from $20,445 billion to $20,344 billion, but I’d rather use $100 billion because it has a better ring to it.
-So, in less than a month, the U.S. Government public debt increased by a stunning $500 billion.
+So, in less than a month, the U.S. Government's public debt increased by a stunning $500 billion.
 Along with the half trillion Dollars worth of new public debt, the U.S. Treasury will have to pay an additional $11 billion a year in interest payments based on an average 2.2% rate.

 The notion that the Fed will continue to increase interest rates and begin to liquidate its inventory of MBS – Mortgaged Backed Securities that no one wanted in 2009-2010, as well as some of its high-quality Treasury toilet paper, is pure bollocks when they are handing out money hand over fist.
 As I mentioned in my article linked above, if the interest rate went back to the 6.4% rate as it was in 2000, the U.S. Treasury interest on the debt would surge to more than $1.3 trillion.

 Thus, our annual interest payment of $1.3 trillion (based on a 6.4% average interest rate) would account for one-third of the $3.9 trillion 2016 budget.
 Of course, this could not fly as our annual deficit would jump from $587 billion (2016) to $1.4 trillion.
-Actually, I believe we are going to see a $1+ trillion annual deficits in the next several years.
+I believe we are going to see a $1+ trillion annual deficit in the next several years.

 It is impressive to see how quickly the U.S. Treasury is increasing the public debt:

 Again, this additional $182 debt increase comes after the $318 billion one-day increase on Sept 8th.
-No wonder, China and Russia are working together on alternative Gold-Backed Yuan Oil trading benchmark as highlighted in the article, A Failing Empire, Part 2: De-Dollarisation – China and Russia’s Plan From Petroyuan To Gold:
+No wonder, China and Russia are working together on an alternative Gold-Backed Yuan Oil trading benchmark as highlighted in the article, A Failing Empire, Part 2: De-Dollarisation – China and Russia’s Plan From Petroyuan To Gold: